On extensions for gentle algebras: Introduction

 \section{Introduction}

-The representation theory of finite-dimensional algebras plays an important role in many different areas of mathematics, such as for example, in many areas of Lie theory, in number theory in connection with the Langlands program and automorphic forms, in geometry ranging from invariant theory to non-commutative resolutions of singularities and as far afield as harmonic analysis where the representation theory of $S^1$ appears in the guise of Fourier analysis.
+The representation theory of finite-dimensional algebras plays an important role in many different areas of mathematics, such as in Lie theory, in number theory in connection with the Langlands program and automorphic forms, in geometry ranging from invariant theory to non-commutative resolutions of singularities and as far afield as harmonic analysis where the representation theory of $S^1$ appears in the guise of Fourier analysis.

 Most finite-dimensional algebras are of wild representation type, that is their representation theory is at least as complicated as that of the free associative algebra in two generators.
-For example, the only group algebras of finite groups that are not wild are those of finite groups with cyclic $p$-Sylow subgroups in characteristic $p$ and those of finite groups with dihedral, semidihedral and (generalised) quarternion $2$-Sylow subgroups in characteristic $2$.
-All other group algebras are wild.
-An algebra that is not wild is either of tame or finite representation type.

-One particular class of tame algebras, the so-called \emph{ gentle algebras} appear in a surprising number of different and apparently unrelated contexts.
-For example, in the context of Fukaya categories related to Kontsevich's homological mirror symmetry program \cite{HKK}, in the context of dimer models \cite{Bocklandt}, in the context of the enveloping algebras of Lie algebras as zigzag algebras \cite{HK}, and in cluster theory as ($m$-)cluster tilted and $m$-Calabi Yau tilted algebras and also as Jacobian algebras associated to unpunctured surfaces \cite{ABCP, Garcia, LF}.
+An algebra that is not wild is of tame representation type.
+One particular class of tame algebras, the so-called \emph{ gentle algebras} appear in a surprising number of different contexts.
+For example, in the context of Fukaya categories related to Kontsevich's homological mirror symmetry program \cite{HKK, LP, OPS}, of dimer models \cite{Bocklandt}, of the enveloping algebras of Lie algebras \cite{HK}, and in the context of cluster theory as ($m$-)cluster tilted and $m$-Calabi Yau tilted algebras and also as Jacobian algebras associated to unpunctured surfaces \cite{ABCP, BCS,Garcia, LF}.
 Furthermore, the class of derived-discrete algebras consists of gentle algebras \cite{Vossieck}.

 But there are many other reasons why gentle algebras have been studied extensively.
 One of the main reasons being that they are string algebras and that their indecomposable representations are classified by string and band modules \cite{WW}, see also \cite{BR}.
 The associated string combinatorics governs the representation theory of gentle algebras, examples of this are the classification of morphisms between string and band modules \cite{CB, Krause} and a characterisation of almost split sequences in terms of string combinatorics \cite{BR}.
-Over last few years, interest in gentle algebras has intensified with many new results appearing, an example of this is the very recent work \cite{PPP}, where string combinatorics is used to classify support $\tau$-tilting modules.
+Over last few years, interest in gentle algebras has intensified with many new results appearing, an example of this is the recent work \cite{PPP}, where string combinatorics is used to classify support $\tau$-tilting modules.